Ed Smith Photography

 Brochure Design

 Ed Smith is a professional photographer whose work is rooted in place, atmosphere and patience.
-I have worked with him since the late 2000s, supporting the evolution of his identity across print and digital as his practice has grown.
+We’ve worked together since the late 2000s, gradually shaping and refining his identity across print and digital as his practice has grown.

 The identity needed to reflect the character of Ed’s photography without competing with it.
-The logo icon draws from mountainous forms found in his work.
-It is simple and restrained, allowing the imagery to take centre stage.
-The logotype uses Magda, a monospaced typeface that introduces structure while maintaining a quiet presence.
+The logo icon takes inspiration from the mountainous forms that often appear in his work.
+It’s deliberately simple and restrained, allowing the imagery to take centre stage.

-Printed Look Books were designed to showcase sequencing and pacing rather than graphic flourish.
-Paper choice, layout and spacing were carefully considered so the photography could breathe.
-Supporting materials follow the same approach, consistent and practical.
+Printed look books were designed to focus on sequencing and pacing rather than graphic decoration.
+Paper stock, layout and spacing were carefully considered so the photography could breathe.
+Supporting materials follow the same approach: consistent, understated and practical.

-The website has evolved through several iterations.
+The website has evolved through several iterations over the years.
 Each version has focused on clarity, responsiveness and accessibility, meeting WCAG AA standards.
-The site functions as both portfolio and marketing tool, ensuring the work is easy to explore on any device.
+It works as both a portfolio and a marketing tool, making the work easy to explore on any device.

 A group of Ed Smith business cards, black with white logo, in a grid on a surface.